The Target on Your Back: Why Cybercriminals Have Made Small Businesses Their Primary Prey

 Weak or nonexistent encryption

-The ability to compromise your entire network once breached
+One breach can compromise your entire network

 Think of it this way: you might have a great lock on your front door, but if you leave a window open, it doesn’t matter.